douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 ## Projecting columns

-Let's start with a simple DataFrame example example where we read a Parquet dataset from disk into a `pandas.DataFrame` or `dask.dataframe.DataFrame`.
+Let's start with a simple DataFrame example where we read a Parquet dataset from disk into a `pandas.DataFrame` or `dask.dataframe.DataFrame`.
 The [Parquet](https://parquet.apache.org/) specification defines columns, and we can decide which columns to read from the dataset when instantiating a DataFrame.
 If we have a dataset